 Having the knowledge of death and multiple universes, the not-so-golden-anymore Frieza is now content with testing and breaking the happy lives of enemies rather than outright destroying them through sheer force.

 At the same time, Frieza was literally just handed the Fusion technique gift-wrapped by Goku and Vegeta.
-What if Frieza and (the
+What if Frieza and (the suddenly canon) Cooler were to fuse?

 As for the movie’s titular character, Broly is in no need of a redemption arc but he does have plenty of room to grow as a character.
 Simply limiting Broly to being Goku’s sparring partner would waste the character’s potential.
 Will Broly remain a foe or become a powerful ally?